-- 6.1 Current eRL system SRS document will be provided by ICTA - 6.2 Web-based access to the ICTA SCM system - 6.3 Access to staging/production servers - 6.4 Web-based access to the ICTA SVN system and SCM. - 6.5 Arrange meetings with Provincial commissioners at ICTA - 6.6 Arrange meetings with relevant stakeholder (if required) - 6.7 Arrange and facilitate the workshop/training with relevant stakeholders
+- 6.1 ICTA will provide following artifacts related to existing eRL 1.0 application - 6.1.1.
+Source code with deployment guide - 6.1.2.
+Detail software design specification with the technical architecture - 6.1.3.
+QA test plan and test cases - 6.2 Web-based access to the ICTA SCM system - 6.3 Access to staging/production servers - 6.4 Web-based access to the ICTA SVN system and SCM. - 6.5 Arrange meetings with Provincial commissioners at ICTA - 6.6 Arrange meetings with relevant stakeholder (if required) - 6.7 Arrange and facilitate the workshop/training with relevant stakeholders